morphed

 Best for: Creators who need granular editing control within the generation workflow.
 Strong for iterative design work where you generate a base image and refine specific elements rather than re-rolling from scratch.

-6. Ideogram 3.0: Best Text Rendering in Images
+6. Ideogram 3.0: Finally, Readable Text in AI Images

 If you need text inside your images for logos, posters, social media graphics, or signage, Ideogram 3.0 is the most reliable option.
 While other models still produce garbled letterforms, Ideogram renders words accurately and consistently, even in complex multi-line layouts with specific font directions.

-The free tier has been adjusted to 10 prompts per day (generating approximately 40 images), and paid plans start at $7/month.
+The free tier gives you 10 prompts per day (approximately 40 images), and paid plans start at $7/month.
 Style Reference support (up to 3 reference images) and savable Style Codes add consistency for brand work.
 For AI logo generation specifically, Ideogram is our top recommendation.

 Pricing: